sdziallas/comp55/docs/labs/EclipseLoot.md

   hold down the ***Ctrl*** key when going left and right.
   It will navigate between words.
   It will save you from having to press the arrow key so many times.
-  This is actually a keyboard shortcut that works in most programs.
+  This keyboard shortcut works in most programs.
   Pressing ***Home*** and ***End*** to navigate to the beginning or end of a line is what I use the most.
-  Holding ***Shift*** while you navigate will allow you to highlight tex as well.
+  Holding ***Shift*** while you navigate will allow you to highlight text as well.

 - Select a method/variable/class name,
-  *right click* and choose *Refactor->Rename* (***Alt-Shift-R***) -- this is a superficial feature, but is sure is handy to fix up a name choice quickly.
+  *right click* and choose *Refactor->Rename* (***Alt-Shift-R***) -- this is a superficial feature, but it sure is handy to fix up a name choice quickly.

-- You can easily make a new method out of any code by selecting a block of code, right clicking and choosing *Refactor->Extract Method* (***Alt-Shift-M***).
+- You can easily make a new method out of any code by selecting a block of code, right-clicking and choosing *Refactor->Extract Method* (***Alt-Shift-M***).
 It's smart about what parameters are required.

 ### Closing/Removing/Quitting

-- If you want your resources to be focused on a particular project, you can right click on a project, and close it.
+- If you want your resources to be focused on a particular project, you can right-click on a project, and close it.
   Closing it won't remove it from the package explorer, but will not let you open the files or will allow you to run the project,